adamburley/AxcientAPI/README.md

 ## Status

-Version `0.3.0` and up reflects the July 2024 schema changes.
+Version `0.3.2` updated September 25, 2024

+Version resolves an issue with `client_id` conflicts.
+If you are getting errors about this property, please update your module.

 Manual and automated testing against the mock and prod environments is successful.
 Please raise issues as found.

-`Get-BackupJobHistory` is currently unavailable due to an API bug (see [#3](https://github.com/adamburley/AxcientAPI/issues/3))
+~~`Get-BackupJobHistory` is currently unavailable due to an API bug (see [#3](https://github.com/adamburley/AxcientAPI/issues/3))~~ resolved as of `0.3.2`, update your module

 ## Getting Started